SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 it should always be declared as a constant with the ``let`` keyword.
 Variables should only be used for storing values that need to be able to change.

+..
+TODO: I need to mention that globals are lazily initialized somewhere.
+   Probably not here, but somewhere.

 .. _BasicTypes_TypeAnnotations: